 If your web site is indeed stateless, then you don’t have any risk other than your load balancing at each region not being as optimal as it could be.
 So, disabling ARR Affinity for stateless web sites is a good idea and this blog shows a couple of ways this can be done.
 For my sample here, I chose this approach.

-Hopefully this helps you get the most out of using Traffic Manager with Windows Azure Web Sites.
+Hopefully this helps you get the most out of using Traffic Manager with Microsoft Azure Web Sites.